Upton, Massachusetts: History

 In 2018, the town, led by the Economic Development Committee, began the process of redeveloping its downtown area.
 This is expected to be a decade-long project involving a public-private partnership and anchored by a new community center.

 Geography

 According to the United States Census Bureau, the town has a total area of 21.7 sqmi, of which 21.5 sqmi are land and 0.2 sqmi (0.97%) is water.

-The Northwest part of Upton, including the area surrounding Warren Brook, have become known as Forest Green by locals due to the lush rolling hills that can be seen from Fowler Street and Mechanic Street.
+The northwestern section of Upton, including the area surrounding Warren Brook, has become known as Forest Green by locals due to the lush rolling hills that can be seen from Fowler Street and Mechanic Street.

-Adjacent towns

 Demographics

-By the 2020 census, the population had reached 8,000.
-The racial makeup of the town was 86.6% White, 0.8% Black, 0% American Indian/Alaska Native, 4.2% Asian, 0.1% Native Hawaiian/Pacific Islander, 0.7% from other races, and 4.2% from two or more races.
+At the 2020 census, the population had reached 8,000.
+The racial makeup of the town was 87.5% White, 0.8% Black, 0% (1 individual) American Indian/Alaska Native, 4.2% Asian, 0.1% Native Hawaiian/Pacific Islander, 1.4% from other races, and 6.0% from two or more races.
 Hispanic or Latino of any race were 3.5% of the population.